 As Chairman, Phil leads the Council on all legislative matters.
-Phil also presides over the Committee of the Whole which includes: the DC Auditor; Board of Zoning Adjustment; District of Columbia Community College; District of Columbia Retirement Board; District Statehood Commission; District Statehood Compact Commission; Metropolitan Washington Airports Authority; Metropolitan Washington Council of Governments; National Capital Planning Commission; Office of Budget and Planning; Office of Planning; Office of Zoning; Tax Revision Commission; Tobacco Settlement Financing Corporation; University of the District of Columbia; and the Zoning Commission.
+Phil also presides over the Committee of the Whole which includes oversight over: Economic Development; Contracting and Procurement; Homelessness (jointly with the Committee on Health and Human Services); the DC Auditor; Board of Zoning Adjustment; District of Columbia Community College; District of Columbia Retirement Board; District Statehood Commission; District Statehood Compact Commission; Metropolitan Washington Airports Authority; Metropolitan Washington Council of Governments; National Capital Planning Commission; Office of Budget and Planning; Office of Planning; Office of Zoning; Tax Revision Commission; Tobacco Settlement Financing Corporation; University of the District of Columbia; and the Zoning Commission.

 In 2014 Phil was elected Chairman of the Board of Directors for the Metropolitan Washington Council of Governments (COG), a position he also held in 2004.
 The COG Board is comprised of local and state elected officials from the District of Columbia, Maryland, and Virginia.
 As Chairman, Phil will continue to work with regional colleagues to further the common goals and interests in moving the region forward.